 3. Simple

-As SQL commands are similar to English words, it doesn’t require prior knowledge of programming languages like Java or C++.
+As SQL commands are similar to English words, they don’t require prior knowledge of programming languages like Java or C++.

 Syntax of Redshift Extract Command